 These baked apple slices made in a waffle iron so are fun, easy, and healthy.
-They take just one minute to make and all you need is an apple, a little sugar, and a waffle iron, and you’ve got a healthy snack.
+They take just one minute to make (even easier than my microwave chocolate cakes).
+All you need is an apple, a little sugar, and a waffle iron, and you’ve got a healthy snack.

 Why Bake Apple Slices in a Waffle Iron?

 The main reason to bake apple slices in a waffle iron is speed.
 Typically, baked apples take 30 to 50 minutes.
 These are done in only one minute!